Shooting victim's mother relieved, grateful for arrest, enduring 'life of agony'

 It’s been a collective effort; the witnesses who provided key information, the Champaign Police Department, the Champaign County Sheriff’s Office, and other agencies that provided evidence to what was considered an unsolvable crime.
 In particular, without the witness who was well-schooled in auto identification, the keen eye of (sheriff’s) Lt.
 Curt Apperson, and the dogged perseverance of (Champaign) Detective Robb Morris, this person would not have been identified.

 Though this suspect was apprehended, we are far from a conviction and even further from any type of sentencing that will matter.
-This is where we will rely on State’s Attorney Julia Rietz for her dedication to seeing this through exhaustively, leaving no stone unturned.
+This is where we will rely on State’s Attorney Julia Rietz and Assistant State’s Attorney Kristin Alferink for their dedication to seeing this through exhaustively, leaving no stone unturned.

 There is no sentence that will ever relieve the excruciating devastation and continual pain caused by this person.
 Liam was a mere 24 years old when this crime rendered him quadriplegic with a traumatic brain injury.
 One does not simply recover.
 It’s a life of agony — on every level; including a continual fight for healthcare and basic disability rights.
 The face my family shares in public and the face we have at home represent two very different worlds.
 But today, that face settles into a momentary sigh of relief.